bmanders716/bmanders716.github.io/cookbook.md

 _Ingredients_--1 Goose.
                Sage and onion stuffing.
-               1Ω†oz. of flour.
+               1Ì†Øz. of flour.
                1 onion.
                1 apple.
                3 sage leaves.
-               Ω†lb. of gravy beef.
+               Ì†¨b. of gravy beef.
                1 quart of water.

 _Method._--Stuff the goose by placing the sage and onion forcemeat